HL7/davinci-deqm/input/pagecontent/datax.md

 #### Gather Data Requirements from Consumer
 {:.no_toc}

-To support the Submit Data operation, an implementation needs to know specifically what data are required to provide as the payload for the operation.
+Producers are required to know specifically what data to provide to Consumers as part of data exchange.
 As described in the [Background](background.html) section of this guide, the profiles used in measuring and reporting CQMs are developed through a multi-stakeholder consensus-based process and are made available to the Producer.
 The Producer is able to query for profiles needed for reporting a given measure and the criteria for the sending of the data.
 This can be done manually by reviewing the measure definition or computationally by invoking the *Data Requirements* operation on a Consumer's measure instance endpoint as described below.
 These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element when submitting the measure data to the Consumer.

 Note that because the data exchange scenarios described are intended to support exchange throughout a measurement period, the versions of measure specifications may change during the measurement period.
 Care should be taken to ensure the appropriate versioning of measure specifications and the impact of those changes on data exchanged using these methods